vjbollavarapu/modulyn-community/docs/ROADMAP.md

-# TidyGen ERP - Development Roadmap
+# Modulyn ERP - Development Roadmap

 ## 🎯 **Overview**

-This roadmap outlines the development milestones for TidyGen ERP over the next 12-18 months.
+This roadmap outlines the development milestones for Modulyn ERP over the next 12-18 months.
 The roadmap is structured to deliver a fully functional Web3-enabled ERP system that transforms the cleaning services industry through blockchain technology, smart contracts, and decentralized applications.

 ### **Strategic Objectives**
 - **Q1-Q2 2024**: Core platform development and Web3 integration